weras2/BatchLabelMap/README.md

 ### Installation

+Make sure to be connected to the internet so that one of the dependencies can be downloaded.

 1. Download the file BatchLabelMap or clone repo
-2. Launch Slicer3D **as administrator** Note: this is only for the first time
+2. Launch Slicer3D **as administrator.** Note: This is only for the first time.
-3.

-4.
+3. In Slicer, open the **Extension Wizard** module.
+This can be done by clicking on the magnifying glass and searching for the module by typing the name out.
+4. In the Extension Wizard module, click on **Select Extension.** A new window should open.
+5. Navigate to where you downloaded the folder **BatchLabelMap.**
+6. Finally, click on it **once** and then click on the button **Select Folder.**

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+To be added later